ocean-tracking-network/node-manager-training/_episodes/08_tag_metadata.md

 If there are any errors, contact the researcher to scope potential data fixes, then open a DB-Fix Ticket, and use the Database Fix Notebooks to resolve the issues.

+#### Find OTN Tables in DB (`schema.otn_animals`  & `schema.otn_transmitters`)
+   - Similar to the Cache Tables, these 2 OTN tables will contain all animal & tag in this projects across all time.
+   - An example query: `select * from schema.otn_transmitters ot where catalognumber =  'XXXXX'`

 #### Task list checkpoint